-The cecum is the beginning of the colon where the small intestine empties into the large intestine.
-The ascending colon, transverse colon, descending colon, sigmoid colon, and rectum are other parts of the colon after the cecum.
-The colon ends at the rectum and waste exits through the anus.
+These are all parts of the large intestine.
+The cecum is the beginning of the colon, where the small intestine empties into the large intestine.
+The ascending colon, transverse colon, descending colon, and sigmoid colon are other parts of the colon after the cecum.
+The colon ends at the rectum, where waste is stored until it exits through the anus.

 Not always.
 All this means is that it is a true cancer.
-A biopsy only samples part of a tumor and so can’t always show how deeply the tumor has invaded.
+A biopsy is just a small part of a tumor taken from the inside of the colon, so it can’t always show how deeply the tumor has invaded into the wall of the colon.
 In order to know how far the cancer has invaded, the pathologist needs to have the entire tumor (removed at surgery).

-Differentiation is the grade of the cancer and it is based on how abnormal the cells look under the microscope.
-Cancers that are higher grade or poorly differentiated tend to be more aggressive – to grow and spread more quickly.
+Differentiation is the grade of the cancer, which is based on how abnormal the cells look under the microscope.
+Cancers that are higher grade or poorly differentiated tend to grow and spread more quickly.
 Colon cancer is usually divided into 3 grades:

 Sometimes, though, it is just split into 2 grades: well-moderately differentiated (low grade) and poorly differentiated (high grade).

-Grade is one of the many factors used to help predict how aggressive a given cancer is (how likely it is to grow and spread).
-Poorly differentiated (high-grade) colon cancers tend to be more aggressive than well and moderately differentiated colon cancers.
-However, other factors are also important, such as how far the cancer has spread (which cannot be determined on the biopsy).
+Grade is one of the many factors used to help predict how likely a cancer is to grow and spread.
+Poorly differentiated (high-grade) colon cancers tend to grow and spread more quickly than well and moderately differentiated colon cancers.
+However, other factors are also important in determining a person's prognosis (outlook), such as how far the cancer has spread (which cannot be determined on the biopsy).

-These terms mean that cancer is present in the vessels (arteries, veins, and/or lymphatics) of the colon and that there is an increased chance that cancer could have spread out of the colon.
+These terms mean that cancer is present in the blood vessels and/or lymph vessels of the colon, so there is an increased chance that cancer could have spread outside of the colon.
 However, this doesn’t mean that your cancer has spread or is not curable.
 The presence of this type of invasion may be a factor in what type of treatments are recommended after the cancer is removed.

 A polyp is a projection (growth) of tissue from the inner lining of the colon into the lumen (hollow center) of the colon.
 Different types of polyps look different under the microscope.
 Polyps are benign (non-cancerous) growths, but cancer can start in some types of polyps.

-Polyps are very common and some may need to be removed.
-If they are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.
+Colon polyps are common.
+Hyperplastic polyps are typically benign (not cancer or pre-cancer) and are not a cause for concern.
+But the different types of adenomatous polyps (adenomas) need to be removed.
+Still, if polyps are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.

 Mucin is produced by the colon to help lubricate the colon.
 Colon cancers that produce large amounts of mucin are referred to as mucinous or colloid adenocarcinomas.
 Typically when it is present on a biopsy, it will not affect treatment.

-In some colon cancers, special laboratory testing may reveal an abnormality referred to as microsatellite instability or MSI.
-Microsatellite instability is associated with defects (mutations) in several genes including MSH2, MSH6, MLH1, and PMS2.
-These gene defects can lead to a disease called hereditary non-polyposis colon cancer (HNPCC) or Lynch syndrome.
-If your cancer is found to have MSI, your doctor may recommend genetic counseling and testing for this disease.
+In some colon cancers, special lab tests may reveal an abnormality referred to as microsatellite instability or MSI in the cancer cells.
+Microsatellite instability is associated with defects (mutations) in several mismatch repair (MMR) genes, including MSH2, MSH6, MLH1, and PMS2.
+Inherited defects in these genes can lead to a disease called Lynch syndrome or hereditary non-polyposis colon cancer (HNPCC).

-MSI test results may affect your treatment, for example early-stage cancers with MSI may need to be given more aggressive treatment than other early-stage cancers.
+MSI test results may also affect your colon cancer treatment.
+For example, early-stage cancers with low levels of MSI (or no MSI) may need to be given more aggressive treatment than other early-stage cancers.